nishanttaneja/ByteCoin/README.md

 ### Custom
 - CoinManager - Deals with networking operations for fetching latest exchange rates of Bitcoin for specified currency.
 - CoinManagerDelegate - The delegate of a CoinManager object must adopt this protocol and implement its methods to implement the fetched data.
+- ParsedData - Decodable Structure for parsing exchange rate from session data of API request.

 ### CoinAPI
 - <a href="https://www.coinapi.io/pricing?apikey"> Get a free API key</a>